fleischerdesign/portfolio/content/en/blog/code-quality-in-cs.md

 ### Static code analysis

-Static code analysis is like a very pedantic language teacher checking your code thoroughly without executing it.
-These tools use compiler-like frontends to create syntactic and semantic models of your software and then check them against predefined rules.
+Static code analysis is like a very pedantic German teacher checking your code thoroughly without actually executing it.
+These tools use compiler-like frontends to create syntactic and semantic models of your software and then check against predefined rules.

 Popular static analysis tools: